francescaaaaa/memoryGame_assessment/README.md

 # Memory Game

 The main aim of the game is for the player to successfully complete every round by identifying the green cards.

+Click here to play now https://memorygame4u.netlify.app/

 ## Technology Used